Christian Älvestam

-Christian Älvestam (Born 14 April 1976 in Sweden) is a vocalist, lyricist, guitarist, bassist and drummer for several bands from Sweden.
-He is, however, best known as the former vocalist for the Swedish metal band Scar Symmetry.
+Christian Älvestam (born 14 April 1976) is a Swedish vocalist, guitarist, bassist and drummer for several bands from Sweden.
+He is, however, best known as the former vocalist for the Swedish melodic death metal band Scar Symmetry.
 He currently performs with several bands, including Solution .45, Miseration, Cipher System, Svavelvinter, Ill-Wisher, Pre-Human Vaults and has made several guest appearances for other music bands.
 He is most known in the metal community for possessing both an extreme clean singing range and an ability to make powerful growls.